open-simulation-platform/open-simulation-platform.github.io/cosim-demo-app/Gunnerus-DP.md

 Note that all these fmus contain binaries for `win64` only.

+## OSP Interface Specification

+This demo case uses the OSP interface specification (OSP-IS) to simplify model connections.
+OSP-IS makes it possible to organize FMU variables, defined in a modelDescription.xml file, into higher level variable groups.
+This removes the tedious work of connecting individual FMU variables and enables configurators to operate at a higher abstraction level.

 ## FMU Descriptions

 ### Box Reference Model

 The box reference FMU generates setpoints for north, east and yaw.
 The model is shown in Figure 5 and the output in Figure 6.
 The result is a box maneuver which takes the vessel between 0-40m north and 0-40m east.
 The setpoints are not intended to be directly sent to the DP controller, but should be passed through a reference filter first.

+The FMU's variables are described in Table 2 and OSP-is variable groups in Table 3.

 {% include figure.html
     img="/assets/img/gunnerus-dp/box_reference.png"